 5. Does insurance cover DBT for adolescent therapy?

 Insurance coverage for DBT varies depending on the provider.
 It’s advisable to contact your insurance company directly to inquire about coverage for DBT.
+Otherwise, you can verify your benefits on our site or call our intake team to learn more about the specific costs of treatment with insurance.

 6. Are there any alternative therapies for teens with self-harm and suicide tendencies?